Hoi An Pagodas and Temples Where the Spiritual Life of the Locals Shows

 Tips to visit these pagodas and temples

-Time to visit these places is good from 7:00 am – 5:00 pm.
+The time to visit these places is good from 7:00 am – 5:00 pm.

 If you want to choose the top pagoda in Hoi An to visit, Vietnamdrive recommends you come to Chuc Thanh Pagoda.
 And, the top temple to explore in the old town is Ong Temple.
 Please note that all temples in the town center are very small.

-One of the ways you can donate or support the temple is to buy a big circle incense to burn.
+One of the ways you can donate or support the temple is to buy a big circle of incense to burn.
 The money will help the pagoda to maintain it, or the owner can use it to give the poor.

 Taking pictures is not missed because most of the temples and pagodas have beautiful architecture and skillful wood carving to decorate.